 If you have employees who appreciate more public gestures, company awards are a great way to reward employees to motivate their performance.
 They can be given on an annual, quarterly or monthly basis, based on which employees demonstrate high-quality work and a commitment to your company’s values.

 Part of the company award can be a fun prize that’s representative of your organization - perhaps passes to take two co-workers to a baseball game, if you live in a big sports town.
 The award doesn’t have to be super fancy or expensive, but it should be meaningful and a genuine reflection of what’s important to your company.
 Some companies might pass around a funny trophy to promote fame, notoriety, and pride over cash incentives.

 Sometimes, a few thoughtful words of appreciation are the best incentives to motivate employees.
 Be sure to mix it up though - you don’t need to be limited to the standard, boring forms of written communication like email.
 Consider more creative approaches, like taking the time to write a handwritten card, or collecting kind words from the employee’s colleagues into a digital board or eCard (check out Kudoboard.com for examples).
 It’s a much more meaningful alternative to a Starbucks gift card, and something that the employee can physically keep with them for a long time.

 Boost employee motivation with non-monetary rewards.

 When it comes to non-monetary rewards for employees, there’s so much more room for flexibility, creativity, and impact compared to cash bonuses.
 How are you rewarding top talent with non monetary incentives?
 We’d love to hear your ideas in the comments section below.
-And if you’re curious to learn how Blueboard provides non-monetary incentives for your company, request a demo now.
+And if you’re curious to learn how Blueboard provides non-monetary incentives, spot rewards, sales recognition, and more for your company, request a demo now.